📋

 Fence planning basics for livestock owners before building a fence.
-This section covers initial planning steps, common mistakes, layout considerations, and how to choose the right fencing approach for different situations.
+This section covers initial planning steps, common mistakes, layout cons

 What Mistakes Should I Avoid When Planning Farm Fencing?